top of page

 - Euro-Asia Youth Congress in Moscow.

-- Baraka Muganda, reelected Youth Director at GC held in St. Lous, Missouri, June 29-July 9, associate - Pathfinder Word Director - Jonatan Tejel, from Spain.
+- Baraka Muganda, reelected Youth Director at GC held in St. Louis, Missouri, June 29-July 9, associate - Pathfinder Word Director - Jonatan Tejel, from Spain.

 bottom of page